withinnode/dotnot/README.md

   * `obj`: _object_ - Target object
   * `path`: _string_ - Path to property
+  * `defaultValue`: _any_ - Value returned if requested property is not defined

 Returns:

-  * Value of found property or `undefined` if property was not found.
+  * Value of found property or default value (if provided) or `undefined` if property was not found.

 ### set(obj: object, path: string, value: any): object